How to get to know yourself means knowing why you do what you do

 Interests are just one angle

 What you just looked at are your interests and what connects them.
 That's one topic.
-Understanding yourself also means looking at where your reflexes come from, what gives you energy and what takes it, what you value when you have to make a hard choice, and the invisible rules you apply to yourself day to day.
+Getting to know yourself also means looking at where your reflexes come from, what gives you energy and what takes it, what you value when you have to make a hard choice, and the invisible rules you apply to yourself day to day.

 The Vector path covers each of these topics step by step.
 The exercise you just did is one of them.
 The next ones build an increasingly sharper picture of how you work.
 To go further: starting from what you reject.